 Example generic class

-Class Container<T> Method Add(item As T) Dim temp As T End Method End Class
+Class Container[T] Method Add(item As T) Dim temp As T End Method End Class

-Advantages of generic types
+How generic types help

 Example of a constraint

 The example that follows shows a skeleton of a generic class with a constraint.

 The constraint makes it necessary for the type argument to implement

 Class GenericClass[T] Where T Does Compare ' ...
 End Class

 GenericClass with a type that does not implement